Maxime-Mahdavian/COMP432-Project/README.txt

 Jupyter notebook
 ---------------------------------------------
-There is a jupyter notebook which is a combination of all the python scripts used for both models
+There is a jupyter notebook which is a combination of all the python scripts used for both models.
+ResNet9 comments out argparse block for the successfull jupyter notebook compilation